dojo/dojo/tests/README.md

     services/ - Service proxy server plus service modules
 ```

-The `tests-intern` directory also contains a runner script to launch an HTTP server,
-pick up test services, proxy the Intern instrumentation server, and start Intern's test runner.

 ## Running the tests

 To get started, simply run the following commands in the dojo directory: